Dudusa nobilis

 Dudusa nobilis is a moth of the family Notodontidae first described by Francis Walker in 1865.
 It is found in northern and south-eastern China and Taiwan.

 The larvae feed on the leaves of Litchi chinensis and Nephelium lappaceum.

+Dudusa nobilis is non-poisonous and generally harmless to humans, so there's no need for excessive concern about its potential impact on health.